With Cockburn out, No. 17 Illinois falls 81-65 to Maryland

 - Brad UnderwoodAmerican basketball coach

-COLLEGE PARK, Md.
-(AP) Kofi Cockburn's absence gives No. 17 Illinois another obstacle to overcome.
+COLLEGE PARK, Md. – Kofi Cockburn’s absence gives No. 17 Illinois another obstacle to overcome.

 The Illini found out how difficult that might be when Donta Scott and Maryland dominated the paint.